Brandon4514/PortfolioProject/README.md

 ## Phase 5: Share
 ![Number_of_rides_by_hour](https://user-images.githubusercontent.com/108597401/177033124-f1bd038b-1e1f-40dd-a81f-7f3635f601e0.png)

 In this Graph we will see the number of rides broken down into the hours of the day.
-For both of the groups we could see that the rides are rising throughout the day beginning from 4 to 17 being the peak for both of them.
+For both of the groups we could see that the rides are rising throughout the day beginning from 4 to 17 hours being the peak for both of them.
 But for members we notoce that we have three peaks one being 8 hours during the moening ,the other one  12 hours during the lunch time and the last one being at 17 hours in the evening.

 ![Number_rides_by_days_into_hours](https://user-images.githubusercontent.com/108597401/177031731-0d425387-aca1-4d8e-a5e1-525aa5908944.png)

-In these graphs we could observe that the rides are borken down into each day of the week by hours.
+In these graphs we could observe that the rides are broken down into each day of the week by hours.

 ![Number_of_rides_by_type](https://user-images.githubusercontent.com/108597401/177031938-715ece9d-441a-4809-8065-5307e4e9ea5b.png)